hschwaiger-usgs/volcano-ash3d/README.md

 For larger events, an umbrella source can be used to account for the radial spreading of the cloud.

-The software is written in Fortran 2003 and is designed for a linux system, although we have had no trouble building the software on MacOS or Microsoft Windows.
+The software is written in Fortran 2008 and is designed for a Linux system, although we have had no trouble building the software on MacOS or Microsoft Windows.

-For details on usage, please see the User's Guide and look through the example programs.
+For details on usage, please see the [User's Guide](doc/UsersGuide.md) and look through the example programs.

 ## Building Ash3d

-Ash3d is written in Fortran 2003 and is designed for a linux system, although we have had no trouble building the software on MacOS or Microsoft Windows.
+Ash3d is written in Fortran 2008 and is designed for a Linux system, although we have had no trouble building the software on MacOS or Microsoft Windows.

 ### Prerequisite Software